 I don’t understand what happens to people when they see a baby in her mother’s arms.
-They are overcome with an urge so great to protect the child that they ambush the poor mother with a litany of advices.
+They are overcome with an urge so great to protect the child that they ambush the poor mother with a litany of advice or newborn baby care – dos and don’ts.
 They can be senior female members of the family, maids, friends or simply first-time acquaintances; nobody spares you from their version of what they think is right for your baby.
-Though they mean well, not all advices can be carried well.
+Though they mean well, not all advice can be put into practice.

-I remember how I was thronged with never-ending suggestions, anybody who came to meet us (the baby and I) would have their own list of advices that they swore by God.
+I remember how I was thronged with newborn baby care – dos and don’ts, anybody who came to meet us (the baby and I) would have their own list of advice that they swore by God.
 I refrained carrying out some as I found them illogical and impractical.
-But I admit, I did try a few, being an earnest first-time mother, only to find most of them back-firing at me.
+But I admit, I did try a few, being an earnest first time mommy, only to find most baby care tips for new moms back-firing at me.

-- Wipe the baby’s lips with red colored hanky, the lips will become rose red – Never do that unless the cloth is dyed using natural colours like rose or kesuda flowers.
-You wouldn’t want harsh chemicals from synthetic colors to touch your baby’s soft lips.
+- Wipe the baby’s lips with red coloured hanky, the lips will become rose red – Never do that unless the cloth is dyed using natural colours like rose or kesuda flowers.
+You wouldn’t want harsh chemicals from synthetic colours to touch your baby’s soft lips.
 Though this is a myth, sometimes you need to do it just to keep the grandmom happy.

-- Massage your baby for healthy limbs- Seriously, doctors don’t believe in this idea.
-They believe professional masseuses handle babies very roughly.
+- Massage your baby for healthy limbs.
+Seriously, doctors don’t believe in this idea.
+They believe professional masseuses or confinement nannies handle babies very roughly.
 In case, you believe in massaging your baby, do it yourself as it will deepen the parent-child bond (more so, if you are a working mother).

 - Don’t use masoor (split red lentil) dal powder, wheat flour dough to remove excess body hair.
 It’s rough on the baby’s skin.
 And the excess hair sheds automatically.
-Use only plain fresh water to bathe the baby for the first few months, even refrain from using soap.
+Use only plain fresh water to bathe the baby for the first few weeks, even refrain from using soap.
+You can use these natural homemade ubtans to bathe the baby and not rub on the baby’s skin.

 - Avoid giving your baby gripe water.
 Gripe water is usually a blend of healthy ingredients known to be beneficial for digestion.
 But recently, it has received a lot of bad press on account of many manufacturers adding alcohol in it.
 Better consult your paediatrician before using it.